Bandido (wrestler): Bandido (2016–present)

-Pro Wrestling Guerrilla (2018–present)
+Pro Wrestling Guerrilla (2018–2022)

 On March 23, 2018, at the "Time Is A Flat Circle" event, Bandido made his Pro Wrestling Guerrilla (PWG) debut, losing in a tag team effort with Flamita against The Rascalz (Zachary Wentz and Dezmond Xavier).
 He was brought back for All-Star Weekend 14, which took place during the month of April.
 Bandido lost against Taiji Ishimori on Night One but went on to gain his first PWG victory against Rey Horus the next evening.
 His winning streak continued into May, when Bandido defeated Robbie Eagles at Bask in His Glory.
-Bandido kept winning consecutive matches after entering PWG's annual Battle of Los Angeles (BOLA) tournament.
+Bandido kept winning consecutive matches after entering the 2018 Battle of Los Angeles (BOLA) tournament.
 He defeated T-Hawk in the opening round, Flamita in the quarterfinals, and Joey Janela in the semifinals.
 Entering the final round, he was the last man eliminated by eventual winner Jeff Cobb.
 After his national exposure in the tournament, it was reported that WWE, the world's largest wrestling promotion, was interested in signing Bandido to a full-time contract.
 In October, he defeated Rey Fénix at Smokey and the Bandido.

-On September 19, 20, and 22; Bandido participated in the 2019 Pro Wrestling Guerrilla Battle of Los Angeles.
+On September 19, 20, and 22; Bandido participated in the 2019 Battle of Los Angeles.
 He defeated Puma King in the first round (which was also for the Ironman Heavymetalweight Championship), Brody King in the quarterfinals, and Dragon Lee in the semi-finals.
 He defeated David and Jonathan Gresham in a three-way elimination match final to win the Battle of Los Angeles.
 After his BOLA victory, Bandido went on to defeat Jeff Cobb on December 20, to win the PWG World Championship.
 He would retain the title until May 1, 2022, when he lost it against Daniel Garcia.

-Lucha Libre AAA Worldwide (2018, 2021-present)
+Lucha Libre AAA Worldwide (2018)

 In mid-2018, Lucha Libre AAA Worldwide (AAA) began a storyline in which LLE (no longer a separate promotion) invaded AAA.
 As part of the "Invasion" storyline, AAA brought in several former LLE wrestlers including Bandido, who with Flamita and Aramís made his AAA debut, losing to El Nuevo Poder del Norte (Carta Brava Jr., Mocho Cota Jr. and Tito Santana).
 Bandido was featured in his first major AAA storyline when he participated in a three-way match against Flamita and Fénix for the right to challenge for the AAA Mega Championship.
 Fénix won the match and the title match.
 At AAA's biggest show of the year Triplemanía XXVI, MexaBlood defeated Team AAA (Aero Star and Drago), Team Elite (Laredo Kid and Golden Magic) and Team Impact!
 (DJZ and Andrew Everett) to become the top contenders for the AAA World Tag Team Championship.
 Bandido's last AAA appearance was at Héroes Inmortales XII, where and Flamita lost a three-way tag team match for the AAA World Tag Team Championship to Los Mercenarios (Rey Escorpión and El Texano Jr.) in a match that also included Andrew Everett and DJZ.